Fresh New Restaurant Ideas

 Offering produce and proteins from nearby farms is nothing new, but what about a restaurant where not only the ingredients are sourced locally but also the origins of the menu items?

 Consider a concept that celebrates local heritage — where every dish on the menu originated in your area or region — and then work with nearby farmers, fishers, bakers, etc. to bring this hyperlocal vision to life.
+Not only does this answer the growing desire of consumers to know precisely where their food comes from, it also cements you as a local business that supports others, too!

 Be more than a restaurant.